cockroachdb/docs/v19.2/performance-best-practices-overview.md

 To delete a large number of rows, we recommend iteratively deleting batches of rows until all of the unwanted rows are deleted.
 For an example, see [Batch deletes](delete.html#batch-deletes).

-### Performance optimization

-To get the best performance when deleting large amounts of data, follow the instructions in [Why are my deletes getting slower over time?](sql-faqs.html#why-are-my-deletes-getting-slower-over-time).

-### Delete "expired" data
+### Batch-delete "expired" data

 CockroachDB does not support Time to Live (TTL) on table rows.
 To delete "expired" rows, we recommend automating a batch delete process with a job scheduler like `cron`.
-For an example, see [Delete expired data](delete.html#delete-expired-data).
+For an example, see [Batch-delete "expired" data](delete.html#batch-delete-expired-data).

 ## Assign column families